dernae/UFOs/README.md

-# UFOs - Module 11

 # Overview of Project

-   The purpose of this project was to build a table using a given JavaScript array that contains UFO sighting information(date, city, state, country,shape etc).
-I did so by creating a webite through the use of HTML.
+   The purpose of this project was to build a table using a given JavaScript array that contains UFO sighting information(date, city, state, country, shape etc).
+I did so by creating a website through the use of HTML.
 To make the table fully dynamic, filters were created to react to user input.
 The display was customized using Bootstrap.